Are you an instance or a plain object?

 Closing thoughts

 Firestore is great — but it’s not an ORM, and it doesn’t pretend to be.
-The weird serialization errors happen when we implicitly expect ORM-like behavior: passing around class instances and assuming some magic layer will serialize it consistently.
+The weird serialization errors happen when we implicitly expect ORM-like behavior.
+We pass around class instances assuming some magic layer will serialize them consistently.

 My real takeaway wasn’t “don’t use classes.”
 It was: